stanislavvv/fb2_srv_semipg/BUGS.md

 # Known bugs

-* Only author name in author's books lists
+* Only author name in author's books lists -- fixed